An amazing experience I’ll never forget.

 There’s no deus ex machina, no instruction manual that’s going to fall out of the sky and save us.

-In all our planning we focused more on where we’d be sleeping and which tapas were best rather than the protocols and procedures involved in co-existing with a bunch of angry horned livestock out on the open streets.
+In our planning we focused more on where we’d be sleeping & which tapas tasted best, rather than the protocols involved with co-existing with a bunch of angry livestock.

 9:15 a.m.
 “That guy Literally Just got Trampled!”